-In all three programs, produce is delivered within 24 hours of recovery or less to over 200 hunger relief organizations, some of whom distribute to an additional 375 direct service agencies.
+In all three programs, produce is donated to over 1,800 hunger relief organizations across 8 Southern California counties.
 This nutritious produce will reach people in need through social service agencies of all kinds.
-Gleaning labor is provided by our 7,000 community volunteers at an average of over 180 produce recovery events a month.
+Gleaning labor is provided by our 7,000 community volunteers at an average of over 200 produce recovery events a month.

-In the last 9 years, Food Forward has rescued over 50 million pounds (over 200 million servings) of fresh local produce.
+In the last 9 years, Food Forward has rescued over 60 million pounds of fresh fruits and vegetables.